 An Illinois jury awarded $1.275 million to the family of a 25-year-old woman who had almost completed her nursing degree and was killed while driving to her job at a hospital.
 Tired driving appeared to be the cause of the car accident: the Defendant just fell asleep and hit the Plaintiffs’ decedent.

 The damages only trial lasted four days.
 The jury heard four grueling days of testimony from the family.
 Not that a tragedy like this can get worse, but this young girl had already been through a lot: surviving two kidney transplants only to be senselessly killed by someone driving down the road.

 You hate to say only $1.275 million.
 That is a lot of money.
-That said, it seems like an extremely low verdict for the death of a 25 year-old girl.
-In Maryland, jury awards are cut in cases like this – it is unlikely there was significant economic damages for the family of this young woman.
-Still, juries in Maryland and in most states are not told about a cap and I think, just symbolically if nothing else, the award should be higher for a 25 year-old girl who overcomes such adversity to survive and thrive.
+That said, it seems like an extremely low verdict for the death of a 25-year-old girl.
+In Maryland, jury awards are cut in cases like this – it is unlikely there were significant economic damages for the family of this young woman.
+Still, juries in Maryland and in most states are not told about a cap and I think, just symbolically if nothing else, the award should be higher for a 25-year-old girl who overcomes much adversity to survive and thrive.

-Also not mentioned in the article: was their sufficient coverage?
-I would think there was – usually you don’t put on a four day trial without a good liability policy.
+Also not mentioned in the article: was there sufficient coverage?
+I would think there was – usually you don’t put on a four-day trial without a good liability policy.
 But who knows?